PhilipPaulJohnson/Strava_Segment_Wind_Analyzer/README.md

 HOW IT WORKS: Using the Strava and Timeline Weather API, the application administrator will be able to view and select an athlete’s Strava segment(s) for analysis and insertion into the SQL database.
 When the database is sufficiently populated, the admin may use PG Admin to query the SQL database using new or preset scripts.
 The data may also be further analyzed within the app using new or previously imported Python data analysis modules or scripts

 WHERE IT'S GOING: This app was developed to mainly showcase the simultaneous use of the technologies (listed below).
 While over-engineered for it's stated purpose, I wanted to generate a portfolio project in Flask using more complex connectivity.
-The Python code can easily be improved with catch-alls, procedures wrapped into functions, OOP... in the next version
+The Python code can easily be improved with catch-alls, procedures wrapped into functions, OOP... in the next version.
+The main code can be found in segment_analyzer/drivercode.py

 TECHNOLOGIES: